jjcall/ads-docs-mirror/docs/icon.md

 ## Default (16px)

-All core icons are 16px.
+Icons default to a medium size of 16px.

 ```jsx
 import React from 'react';